ViennaRNA/ViennaRNA/doc/source/linking.rst

-  In case you've compiled *RNAlib* with LTO support (See :ref:`configuration:link time optimization`) and you are using a different compiler for your third-party project that links against our library, you may add the ``-fnolto`` flag to disable Link Time Optimization.
+  In case you've compiled *RNAlib* with LTO support (See :ref:`configuration:link time optimization`) and you are using a different compiler for your third-party project that links against our library, you may add the ``-fno-lto`` flag to disable Link Time Optimization.

+.. admonition:: See also...

+  :ref:`faq:linking fails with lto error`

 The pkg-config tool
 ^^^^^^^^^^^^^^^^^^^